sam-maverick/browsing-privacy-vpn-check-extension/README.md

 ## What is this?

-This is a Firefox extension that allows you to block connections to specific domains (and subdomains) when your anonymity VPN is down.
+This is a browser extension that allows you to block connections to specific domains (and subdomains) when your anonymity VPN is down.
 It may be useful if you don't wan't to use the kill switch but still want to have privacy when browsing certain sites.
 It helps prevent leaking information to your ISP or internet provider when you forgot to activate the VPN and you browse a sensitive site.
 Note that there is a remote possibility that your VPN drops between the time the VPN status is checked and the time the connection is allowed, in which case the connection would not be protected.

 This software is inspired on https://github.com/mdn/webextensions-examples/tree/main/proxy-blocker and https://pythonbasics.org/webserver/.